brucehsieh56/thsieh4.github.io/posts/testpage.md

           <span class="badge badge-dark">TEAM PROJECT</span>
           <span class="badge badge-info">SPRING 2017</span>
         </p>
-        <p class="card-text text-left">Some quick example text to build on the card title and make up the bulk of the card's content.</p>
+        <p class="card-text text-left">Some quick example text to build on the card title and make up the bulk of the card's content.
+Some quick example text to build on the card title and make up the bulk of the card's content.</p>
         <div class="container text-center">
           <a href="#" class="btn btn-dark btn-sm">Visit Site</a>
         </div>